UoB-COMSM0166/2025-group-4/README.md

 # 5. Implementation

-## 5.1 Implementation of a time-independent physics system and a stable collision mechanism
+## 5.1 Delta-Time Physics for Dynamic Gravity and Robust Collision Detection

 ### 5.1.1 Objectives and motivations